stenzek/duckstation/README.md

 3. Select Build -> Build Bundle(s) / APKs(s) -> Build APK(s).
 4. Install APK on device, or use Run menu for attached device.

+## Bindings for Qt frontend
+Your keyboard can be used to simulate the PS Controller.
+To bind keys to buttons, go to `Settings` -> `Port Settings`.
+Each of the buttons will be listed, along with the corresponding key it is bound to.
+To rebind the button to a new key, click the button next to button name, and press the key you want to use within 5 seconds.

+**Controllers are not currently supported in the Qt frontend.
+Support for controllers and custom bindings will be coming soon.**

+**Currently, it is only possible to bind one input to each controller button/axis.
+Multiple bindings per button are planned for the future.**

-## Default keyboard bindings
+## Default keyboard bindings for SDL frontend
-Keyboard bindings are currently not customizable.
+Keyboard bindings in the SDL frontend are currently not customizable.
 For reference:
  - **D-Pad:** W/A/S/D or Up/Left/Down/Right
  - **Triangle/Square/Circle/Cross:** I/J/L/K or Numpad8/Numpad4/Numpad6/Numpad2
  - **L1/R1:** Q/E